Pravčická brána: History

 In 1826, an inn was built by the Pravčická brána.
-In 1881, Prince Edmund of Clary-Aldringen built the Hotel "Sokolí hnízdo" (meaning "Falcon's Nest") with 50 beds.
+In 1881, Prince Edmund of Clary-Aldringen had built the Hotel Sokolí hnízdo (that time called Falkennest, both meaning "falcon's nest") with 50 beds.

 As a result of heavy erosion by visitors, the arch has been placed out of bounds since 1982.
 The entire terrain has been in private ownership since the privatisation of the hotel and may be visited for an entry fee during opening times.

 The Eisenach to Budapest mountain path runs by the Pravčická brána.

 Film

 Several landscape scenes in the film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe were filmed here.
-Because the Pravčická brána may no longer be climbed on, the scenes in which the actors appear to run over the arch were taken in the studio and pasted in.
+Because the rock formation may no longer be climbed on, the scenes in which the actors appear to run over the arch were taken in the studio and pasted in.